-Ahead of World Cancer Day on February 4th, let's look at why cancer continues to be so widespread and at how you can reduce your risk of developing a variety of cancers.
+Ahead of World Cancer Day on February 4th, let's look at why cancer continues to be so widespread and how you can reduce your risk of developing various types of cancer.

-Cancer Research UK also reports global figures and says there are 17 million cancer diagnoses worldwide every year, and over 9.6 million cancer deaths.
-Sadly, this number is likely to increase in the short-term.
-The Covid-19 pandemic has seen many healthcare providers in many countries postpone or cancel treatment for cancer and other conditions.
+Cancer Research UK also reports global figures and says there are 17 million cancer diagnoses and over 9.6 million cancer deaths every year.
+Sadly, this number is likely to increase in the short term.
+The Covid-19 pandemic saw healthcare providers postpone or cancel treatment for cancer and other conditions in many countries.
 This will inevitably lead to more cancer deaths and is often called the "hidden toll" of the pandemic.

 Notably, Cancer Research UK projects that by 2040, there will be 27.5 million new cancer diagnoses per year, which would be a significant growth in cases.
-If these numbers occur, medical resources worldwide will come under immense pressure, particularly as many cancer patients live with manageable conditions and require long-term treatment.
+If these numbers occur, medical resources worldwide will be under immense pressure, particularly as many cancer patients live with manageable conditions requiring long-term treatment.

 There are several reasons why cancer is becoming more prevalent.
 Among them:

-Although genetics and age are key risk factors for cancer, the World Health Organization (WHO) reports that between 30% - 50% of cancer cases and deaths are preventable by awareness and management of controllable risk factors.
+Although inherited genetic factors, a family history of cancer, and age are key risk factors for cancer, the World Health Organization (WHO) reports that between 30% - 50% of cancer cases and deaths are preventable by awareness and management of controllable risk factors.

-Let’s explore five of the critical controllable risk factors, the underlying statistics that highlight how they drive cancer diagnoses worldwide, and what you can do to mitigate them.
+Let’s explore five controllable risk factors, the underlying statistics highlighting how they drive cancer diagnoses worldwide, and what you can do to mitigate them.

-Smoking is linked to increased risk of developing at least 15 cancer types, and is also linked to:
+Smoking is linked to an increased risk of developing at least 15 types of cancer types, and is also linked to:

 Lung cancer is the most prevalent and biggest killer of all cancers, claiming around 1.8 million lives per year.
 If there were no such thing as smoking, potentially well over a million lives a year would be saved, along with vast sums of money on healthcare and treatment.
-While the number of smokers is falling in many countries, there are still over 1 BILLION smokers worldwide.
+While the number of smokers is falling in many countries, there are still over a billion smokers worldwide.

-It's never too late to stop smoking, while you should also do your best to avoid passive smoking as much as possible.
+It's never too late to stop smoking, and you should also do your best to avoid passive smoking as much as possible.

 Excessive alcohol consumption is linked to an increased risk of developing several cancers, including mouth, oesophagus, and breast cancer.
-Although excessive alcohol consumption is not directly related to an increased risk of liver cancer, we know that it can lead to liver cirrhosis.
-In turn, cirrhosis itself can increase your risk of developing liver cancer due to the increased presence of scar tissue on your liver.
+In addition, although excessive alcohol consumption is not directly related to an increased risk of liver cancer, it can lead to liver cirrhosis.
+In turn, cirrhosis can increase your risk of developing liver cancer due to the increased presence of scar tissue on your liver.

 You don't need to give up alcohol altogether.
 However, you should review your consumption and reduce it if it's excessive.

 At least ten cancers, including bowel, breast, ovarian, and pancreatic, have been linked to being overweight or leading a sedentary lifestyle.
-As well as preventing you from developing cancer, regular exercise and maintaining a healthy weight can help manage existing cancers that patients can live with for the long-term, such as prostate cancer.
+As well as preventing you from developing cancer, regular exercise and maintaining a healthy weight can help manage existing cancers that patients can live with long term, such as prostate cancer.

-Many people don't realise the effect that ultraviolet (UV) radiation can have on our skin.
-Many others aren't aware of how much UV radiation reaches us even on days with heavy cloud cover.
+Many people don't realise the effect of ultraviolet (UV) radiation on our skin.
+Many others aren't aware of how much UV radiation reaches us, even on days with heavy cloud cover.